vaibhavsagar/website/drafts/hamts-from-scratch.md

         index = maskIndex bitmap mask
 ```

 Now we can construct HAMTs and inspect them!
-I'll define a `fromList` function to make things easier and use `pPrint` from `pretty-show` to highlight the tree structure:
+I'll define a `fromList` function and use `pPrint` from `pretty-show` to highlight the tree structure:

 ```haskell